Learning-Collider/sqlcaseR/README.md

 **description**

-This function constructs a CASE WHEN statement from a mapping CSV file.
+This function constructs a CASE WHEN THEN statement from a mapping CSV file.
-It assumes that the first column of the mapping file contains the original CASE WHEN values, and the second column contains the THEN values (the values to be mapped to.)
+It assumes that the first column of the mapping file contains the original WHEN values, and the second column contains the THEN values (the values to be mapped to.)

 **Usage**